 VI.
-CONCLUSIONS AND FUTURE WORK
+CONCLUSIONS

 In this paper, we have studied dynamic pricing for efficient spectrum allocation in wireless networks with selfish users.
 We model the dynamic spectrum allocation as a multi-stage game and propose a belief-assisted dynamic pricing approach to maximize the users' payoffs while providing them the participating incentives via double auction rules.
-Further, the dynamic pricing under the budget constraints of secondary users is analyzed using dynamic programming.
-Simulation results show that the proposed scheme can approach the optimal performances by only using limited overhead.
-Moreover, the time diversity of spectrum resources can be fully exploited when budget constraints exist.
-There are several avenues for future research.
-We intend to further perform the equilibrium analysis of the solution obtained by the proposed dynamic spectrum allocation scheme.
-Also, we would like to study how to adapt our scheme to mesh, cellular or combined networks under practical constraints caused by the nature of wireless networking.
-Further, security issues need to be extensively investigated for dynamic spectrum allocation.
-Not only the security threats caused by the designed mechanism itself such as bidding ring problems [13] need to be considered, but also the threats due to the limitations of wireless systems and radio interface.
+Simulation results show that the proposed scheme can approach the optimal spectrum efficiency by only using limited pricing overhead.